regseb/playwright-ghost/docs/plugins/polyfill/headless.md

 >
 > This plugin is enabled in the ⭐ recommended.

-Correct many differences in Javascript APIs between the headful and headless versions of Chromium.
+Correct many differences in JavaScript APIs between the headful and headless versions of Chromium.
 This plugin activates Chromium's new headless mode.

 ## Options